 Once you’ve decided to sell your boat (see Is it time to sell my boat?), getting to work in a professional and systematic manner will boost your chances of a swift successful outcome.
 This boat selling guide is intended to provide information for private sellers to follow, with step-by-step instruction on how to sell a used boat.

 How to sell: the basics

-- Prepare your boat for sale - general maintenance, de-clutter.
+- Prepare your boat for sale: take care of general maintenance and de-clutter.

 - Set your price.

 - Show your boat and gain exposure, organise sea trials.

 There are a number of key elements to the process of finding a potential buyer for your boat, all of which must be handled effectively to achieve a timely sale.
 Firstly the boat must be well presented – if it’s not clean and tidy buyers won’t warm to it.
 Secondly, the price has to be right – don’t be tempted to set it too high.
 Finally, the boat must be advertised to as wide an audience as feasible.

 Once you have someone interested in the boat, there’s also handling viewings, hopefully leading to negotiating a price, plus dealing with surveyors and legal paperwork to think about.
 Let's go through the whole process step-by-step.

 Step 1.
 Decide your route: use a broker or sell privately?

 Private sales have increased in popularity over the years, even for relatively high value boats that in the past would have been more likely to be sold via a broker.
 Here are some pros and cons to handling your own sale: